pallets-eco/flask-security/docs/configuration.rst

     Specifies the number of seconds access token is valid.

     Default: ``120``.
+.. py:data:: SECURITY_TWO_FACTOR_SETUP_WITHIN

+    Specifies the amount of time a user has before their two factor setup token expires.
+Always pluralize the time unit for this value.

+    Default: ``"30 minutes"``

+    .. versionadded:: 5.5.0
 .. py:data:: SECURITY_TWO_FACTOR_RESCUE_MAIL

     Specifies the email address users send mail to when they can't complete the